Aeneus (founder of Aenus)

 In Greek mythology, Aeneus (Ancient Greek: Αἰνεύς) or Aineus was the legendary founder of the ancient Thracian city of Aenus (also called Poltyobria or Poltymbria).

 Mythology

-Aeneus was the father of Cyzicus by Aenete, daughter of Eusorus.
-His parentage has been given as Apollo and Stilbe.
-This would make Aeneus the brother of Lapithes and Centaurus, the founders of the ancient Lapith and Centaur tribes in Thessaly.
+Aeneus was the father of Cyzicus by Aenete, daughter of Eusorus or by Euantheia.
+His parentage has been given as Apollo and Stilbe — this would make him the possible brother of Lapithes and Centaurus, the founders of the ancient Lapith and Centaur tribes of Thessaly.
 However, this Aeneus may have been intended as the eponymous founder of the Aenianes, another Thessalian tribe, and may not be the same as the founder of the Thracian city of Aenus.
 Given that the ancient city of Cyzicus was said to be founded by Thessalians, this Thessalian Aeneus may have been intended as the father of the mythical person named Cyzicus, founder of the city of the same name.

 Apollonius' Account

 "And about the isthmus and the plain the Doliones had their dwelling, and over them Cyzicus son of Aeneus was king, whom Aenete the daughter of goodly Eusorus bare."